lukemassa/atlantis-test/README.md

 Server config is in `./server/`

-gh token and ngrok token are both age encrypted, with the password in `~/.config/age/keys.txt` on my mac.
+webhook token and ngrok token are both age encrypted, with the password in `~/.config/age/keys.txt` on my mac.
 Potentially make this configurable in the future.

 The repos.yaml in `./server` acts as the "server side" Atlantis config.